pikepdf/pikepdf/README.md

 * [OCRmyPDF](https://github.com/jbarlow83/OCRmyPDF) uses pikepdf to graft OCR text layers onto existing PDFs, to examine the contents of input PDFs, and to optimize PDFs.

+* [pdfarranger](https://github.com/jeromerobert/pdfarranger) is a small Python application that provides a graphical user interface to rotate, crop and rearrange PDFs.

 License
 -------